REPRODUCTION & REPRINT INFORMATION

 • Synopsis of your film/television show (please include the context in which you plan to use the magazines)

-For permissions and set dressing inquiries, please e-mail us at:
+For set dressing inquiries, please e-mail us at:

 Reproduction and Copyright Information